adicomdotir/KotlinDesignPattern/README.md

 #####Visitor Design Pattern
 >In object-oriented programming and software engineering, the visitor design pattern is a way of separating an algorithm from an object structure on which it operates.
 A practical result of this separation is the ability to add new operations to existing object structures without modifying the structures.
 It is one way to follow the open/closed principle.
 >In essence, the visitor allows adding new virtual functions to a family of classes, without modifying the classes.
 Instead, a visitor class is created that implements all of the appropriate specializations of the virtual function.
 The visitor takes the instance reference as input, and implements the goal through double dispatch.

+#####Adapter Design Pattern
+>In software engineering, the adapter pattern is a software design pattern (also known as wrapper, an alternative naming shared with the decorator pattern) that allows the interface of an existing class to be used as another interface.[1]
+It is often used to make existing classes work with others without modifying their source code.
+>An example is an adapter that converts the interface of a Document Object Model of an XML document into a tree structure that can be displayed.